Standard Sail Numbers

 In order to receive a personal number, you must apply to the class, receive approval from the class, and pay the appropriate fees.
 Fees per personal number are $150.00.

 You CANNOT assign yourself a personal number without prior written approval from the US Class Association.
 Racing under a “self-given” sail number is strictly illegal and grounds for removal from any race or regatta.
 Even if your “self-assigned” sail number was allowed to pass through measurement at a regatta, this does not mean you have been approved to use that sail number.
-Any requests for personal numbers will be greatly damaged if you have
+Any requests for personal numbers will be greatly damaged if you have race under a “self-given” sail number while NOT being an active and paid-up member of the Class.

 Single digit personal sail numbers are reserved for Olympians who have won one or more of the “Three Major” 470 class events: the Olympic Games, the World Championships, and the European Championship.